MultisampledNight/flow/src/info.typ

   author: _any(str, _array(str)),
   cw: _any(str, _array(str)),
   tags: _any(str, _array(str)),
-  terms: _any(
+  keywords: _any(
-    // shorthand for bolding all listed terms _array(str),
+    // shorthand for bolding all listed keywords _array(str),
     // the explicit version which allows using any function for modification _dict(str, function),
-    // TODO: one day, implement auto which searches through all terms ),
+    // TODO: one day, implement auto which searches through all keywords ),
   lang: str,
 )